Our Sustainability Commitments

 Julie’s Bicycle is a not-for-profit that supports the creative community to act on climate change and environmental sustainability.

 In 2020, White Cube engaged Julie’s Bicycle to help us understand our environmental impacts and carbon footprint, and to identify the best way to reduce them.

 In light of their recommendations, White Cube has made changes both inside our galleries and in our working practices, and we will continue to do so in the years ahead.

 Our environmental actions to date include:

-- Research on sustainable packaging materials and solutions
+- Research & implementation on sustainable packaging materials and solutions

 - All packing and building materials are timber Forestry Stewardship Council (FSC) certified